larpon/QtFirebase/docs/SETUP.md

 You can either symlink the Firebase C++ SDK to the default search path OR set the `QTFIREBASE_SDK_PATH` variable to the absolute path of the SDK in your project's `.pro` file for the app build.

 #### Symlink method

+Please note that symlinks will only work for \*nix host platforms (Linux, macOS)
 ```
 ln -s /path/to/sdk/firebase_cpp_sdk /path/to/projects/QtFirebase/firebase_cpp_sdk
 ```